Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans

 A POS plan combines features of an HMO and an indemnity plan.
 You receive care in one of two ways.
 There is an in-network HMO-like component offering a full range of services provided or authorized by your primary care physician or by an in-network specialist.
 In addition, there is an out-of-network component similar to traditional indemnity insurance.

 A health maintenance organization (HMO) plan offers a full range of services provided or authorized by your primary care physician (PCP) or by an in-network specialist.
 You may only receive benefits for medical services and supplies received from a network provider, except in a true emergency.
 However, you do not have to meet a deductible before the plan pays benefits.

 Indemnity (PPO) Plan for non-Medicare Eligible Retirees

-MCPS offers traditional fee-for-service indemnity plan options, administered by CareFirst and Cigna, for current plan participants and retirees who move out of the local service area.
-The plans both have a Preferred Provider Option (PPO) feature that allows retirees to receive discounts when they seek care from a participating provider.
-The benefits are similar to those provided under the out-of-network feature of the Closed POS plan.
+MCPS offers traditional fee-for-service indemnity plan options, administered by CareFirst, for current plan participants and retirees who move out of the local service area.
+The plan has a Preferred Provider Option (PPO) feature that allows retirees to receive discounts when they seek care from a participating provider.

 (for claims and issues related to medical services occurring on or before December 31, 2017)